There are literally HUNDREDS of restaurants to dine in around Disney World and Disneyland, so how could we ever pick the cream of the crop?

 How did she get to do this?
 Well, this dinner was actually a private Club 33 event.
 So, you either had to be a member of the ultra-exclusive Disneyland club or a guest of a member to attend.
 We’re not even sure Club 33 will ever do another event of this kind, so that makes it even MORE of an exclusive experience.

 The evening started with a ride in the Stretching Room to get to her table set IN THE HAUNTED MANSION PORTRAIT HALLWAY.
-Yes, we’re still freaking out seven years later.
+Yes, we’re still freaking out nearly ten years later.

 So, yeah, this one kinda tops the charts for us.
 If that kinda thing strikes your fancy and you’ve got tens of thousands of dollars to spare, you might want to take a look at the exclusive Club 33 (but we’ll talk about that a little more soon).